‘A moment of peril’: Biden’s coronavirus response collides with case spikes

 Biden also has no more sway than Trump over a mutating virus that scientists have only begun to understand.
 The Washington Post’s rolling seven-day national average of coronavirus cases is nearly 65,000 new cases per day, an 18 percent uptick since the middle of last month, even as many states drop public health restrictions and more transmissible and potentially lethal virus variants spread.
 More than 146,000 new cases were reported on Thursday and Friday, the highest two-day count in several weeks, according to state data tracked by The Post.

-After three coronavirus surges under Trump, most experts think a “fourth wave” is unlikely given the accelerating pace of vaccinations and the number of Americans who have acquired natural immunity after being infected by the virus.
-But the trends have alarmed some public health experts, who are calling on Biden to adopt new strategies to speed up shots or take a harder line with states relaxing restrictions.
+After three coronavirus surges under Trump, most experts say a “fourth wave” is unlikely given the accelerating pace of vaccinations and the number of Americans who have acquired natural immunity after being infected by the virus.
+But the trends have alarmed some public health experts, who are calling on Biden to adopt strategies to speed up shots or take a harder line with states relaxing restrictions.
 On Tuesday, the president announced he was moving up the deadline for all adults to be eligible for vaccines to April 19, although that doesn’t guarantee they will be able to be inoculated right away.

 “Let me be deadly earnest with you,” Biden said during the announcement.
 “We aren’t at the finish line.
 We still have a lot of work to do.
 We’re still in a life-and-death race against this virus.”